FAQs

 Governance and Leadership

-The new credit union will continue to be governed by a Board of Directors.
-The inaugural Board will include 12 Directors selected from the three existing credit union Boards based on experience, skills, competencies and diversity.
-The new Board will be comprised of:
+The merged credit union will continue to be governed by a Board of Directors.
+The inaugural Board includes 12 Directors selected from the three legacy credit union Boards based on experience, skills, competencies and diversity.
+The Board is comprised of:

 The merger of Conexus, Cornerstone and Synergy Credit Unions requires a unified identity.
 A single name will represent the new organization and support brand consistency across Saskatchewan.